Virginia Angiola Borrino: Early life and education

 Virginia Angiola Borrino was born in a small hamlet called Mortigliengo in the county of Biella.
 The last of four children, she lost her father at the age of eight and ended up being raised by her mother and her father's brother (Quinto Borrino).
 Her vocation for medicine dates back to her childhood conversations with a doctor, one of her uncle's friends.
 She graduated in medicine and surgery in 1905 in Turin.
 She then spent a year in Florence, where she worked with Giuseppe Maya, who led her to move to Breslavia.
 During her degree, she also developed a particular interest in infant physiology, thanks to the influence of Doctor Angelo Mosso (and in particular his works Fatica and Paura) and Amedeo Herlitzka.
-Her interest in children's health was also sparked by her gynecology internship, where she would take care of children that had been abandoned.
+Her interest in children's health was also sparked by her gynaecology internship, where she would take care of children that had been abandoned.
 There were very few women at this time in the medical field.
 She tended to talk very little while carefully listening to her male colleagues.
 This led them to call her "crystal-lined" (foderata di cristallo in Italian), as she was often on the sides of the conversations, but still very attentive.